 Lisa L. Krystosek, JD, LPC

 Hello!
-Thank you for your interest in our therapeutic services.
+Thank you for your interest in the therapeutic services I provide to the St. Louis Community.

 The decision to seek counseling is a very personal one.
 I believe my clients need to be comfortable with the counselor they choose.
 The therapeutic relationship I develop with my clients is one based upon trust.
 It is important for you to identify and consider your specific needs as we progress through the counseling process to build and maintain that trust.
 To that end, I believe it is necessary for you to know a little about me before we get to work.
 Below are answers to the most common questions I receive on a regular basis.
 Of course, if you have additional questions, please give me a call or send me an email.